Milton, Ontario: Air

 The nearest airport to Milton is the Burlington Airpark in neighboring Burlington, Ontario.
 It is a thriving general-aviation field, but the airport does not have any regular commercial passenger flight service.
 Some charter operations are provided.

 Pearson International Airport, Canada's largest passenger-volume airport, is located only 37 km to the east.
 The much smaller John C. Munro Hamilton International Airport is located 53 km from Milton.

 Sports

 Milton Sports Hall of Fame

 Milton has a long sports history.
 In 2016, that history was formally recognized through a joint community-municipal project with the creation of the Milton Sports Hall of Fame.
-A volunteer committee was stuck in 2014.
+A volunteer committee was struck in 2014.
 The inaugural class of inductees was announced in August 2016, with the formal induction ceremony taking place on November 24, 2016.
 A wall of fame to recognize the inaugural inductees as well as future inductees has been constructed in the Milton Sports Centre.